 I strive to be vulnerable, intimate, and publicly-in-process through my paintings, drawings, and music.

 Questions I am asking include, but are not exclusive to,

-• How can we play, improvise, and be vulnerable in the face of fear and oppression?
+• How do we play, improvise, experience pleasure, and be vulnerable in the face of systemic fear and oppression?

-• How can we make space to support one another in efforts to heal and remediate ourselves and our toxic culture?
+• How do we make space to support one another in efforts to heal and remediate ourselves and our toxic cultures?

 • How can art make soft spaces to think, talk about, and deal with hard things?